mmuckley/2023_ISMRM_Efficient_Operator_Educational/README.md

 Meeting.

 At a high level the repository contains code for reconstructing GRASP data using modern PyTorch.
-The repository uses the GRASP data available at https://cai2r.net/resources/grasp-matlab-code/, which the user is expected to download separately.
+The repository uses the
+[GRASP data](https://cai2r.net/resources/grasp-matlab-code/), which the user is expected to download separately.

 ## Installation

 These installation instructions require the use of Anaconda.
-First, go to the site at https://docs.conda.io/en/latest/miniconda.html and install miniconda.
+First, go to the [miniconda site](https://docs.conda.io/en/latest/miniconda.html) and install miniconda.
 After that, you should be able to run the commands below.

 First, create a new environment to use for the examples:
 ```bash